Nikkie de Jager: Career

 De Jager first began uploading videos to YouTube in 2008, at the age of 14, after watching MTV's The Hills while sick and being inspired by Lauren Conrad's makeup.
-She then began searching YouTube for tutorials to recreate the look, and was inspired to begin creating her own.
+She then began searching YouTube for tutorials to recreate the look and was inspired to begin creating her own.
 After uploading videos for about two years, she enrolled in makeup coursework at B Academy in Amsterdam.
 She then signed to Colourfool Agency in 2011, and began working as a professional makeup artist.

 In the autumn of 2013, she became the head makeup artist for the RTL 5 show I Can Make You a Supermodel with Paul Fisher.
 De Jager left Colourfool Agency at the beginning of 2014 to work as a freelance hair and makeup artist.

 Forbes magazine named De Jager one of the top ten beauty "influencers" in 2017.
 In 2017, she also won the award for "YouTube Guru" at the Shorty Awards and the award for "Choice Fashion/Beauty Web Star" at the Teen Choice Awards.

 In 2017, De Jager uploaded a video reviewing a foundation produced by a Prague-based cosmetics brand and spoke about the company using her image, specifically a screenshot from her "The Power of Makeup" video, to sell their products on social media without her permission.
 She expressed disappointment in the company's actions, feeling they had lied to their followers as she was not wearing any of their products in the photo of her they had used to promote their company.

 In January 2019, it was announced that De Jager would serve as the Global Beauty Adviser for Marc Jacobs Beauty.
 The brand stated in a press release that "in this newly created role, Nikkie will be integrated into the brand’s product development process, as well as share her incredible talent and expertise to expand unique content and artistry around the world on both Marc Jacobs Beauty and her own channels."

 On 12 June 2020, it was announced that De Jager would become a goodwill ambassador at the United Nations.

 On 23 September 2021, De Jager launched her cosmetic brand, Nimya, after having developed it for three years.
-The brand featured three products upon launch: Moisturizer/Primer Hybrid, Setting Spray, and Cooling Ice Stick & Glow Serum, as well as a minifan to go with the products.
+The brand featured three products upon launch: Moisturizer/Primer Hybrid, Setting Spray, and Cooling Ice Stick and glow Serum, as well as a minifan to go with the products.